StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 # Finding CE Values

+> [!IMPORTANT]
+Open the [INFO](https://github.com/StevensND/ghidra-port-mods-guide/tree/main/Aspect%20Ratio%20Mod%20Guide/Info) in a new tab.
+You're going to need it for the guide.

 We're going to start opening Yuzu and Cheat Engine.

 Remember to have the `Enable GDB Stub` checkbox **enabled** on Yuzu and the `MEM_MAPPED` checkbox **enabled** on Cheat Engine.
 Otherwise it won't work.